 *Based on responses to our 2013 survey of graduates

 Miami University’s Farmer School of Business is annually recognized as one of the nation’s best undergraduate business schools.
 Each year, the number of first-year applications for the Farmer School of Business (FSB) exceeds the number of spaces available.
 Admission to the FSB is competitive, and based on a holistic and comprehensive review process which considers many factors to establish the context of students’ achievements and demonstrated potential to be successful in its rigorous curriculum.

 For Fall 2014, the middle 50% of students gaining direct entry into the FSB held an ACT Composite Score of 27-31 and/or a SAT (C+M) score of 1210-1360.
 In addition, the middle 50% held a GPA of 3.68-4.09 (on a 4.0 scale) and a class rank of top 6% to 23%.
 Twenty-five percent of the students offered direct admission had an academic profile that exceeded these ranges and 25% had a profile that fell below.
 The academic qualifications required for admission are wholly dependent on the strength of the applicant pool, and we encourage applications from candidates with diverse backgrounds.

 Upon admission to the Farmer School, you will pay tuition and fees set by Miami University, as well as an additional per-credit hour business surcharge for most business courses.
 For additional details on tuition and fees, visit the Office of the Bursar.

-This major includes courses in communication, leadership, motivation, organizational change and culture, teams, and decision-making.
+This major includes courses in communication, leadership, motivation, organizational change and culture, human capital analytics and strategic management.